I design and execute strategies that drive innovation, build community and help brands bring their purpose to life.

 I’m a creative who finds beauty in measurement (just give me a Venn diagram, and I’m happy to take my seat in the middle).
 I’m also a social alchemist who finds joy making connections between people, ideas, and the resources necessary to bring ideas to fruition.
 I’ve led innovation sessions for companies of all sizes, from startups to Fortune 500s, to develop and execute strategies aimed at launching new products and services, expanding market penetration and driving revenue and profitability.

 But mostly I like to be surrounded by smart people who share my enthusiasm to convert ideas to action.
-I co-founded Drink Tank, a pop-up design thinking innovation studio, to bring people together to co-create, collaborate and invent new solutions to familiar problems in a single evening.
+I currently serve as the Design Innovator in Residence at Grubhub where I am responsible for driving full-cycle social impact innovation, from ideation to implementation.
+As the co-founder Drink Tank, a community-powered innovation studio, I bring people together to co-create, collaborate and invent new solutions to familiar problems in a single evening.
 My work has helped to uncover insights and strategic business opportunities for clients including Braintree, LeoBurnett and Betabrand.
 We worked with Goose Island to re-think brand activation by creating "community pairings" in local markets.
 Our Parties with a Purpose got Chicagoans writing love letters to Lake Michigan in partnership with Alliance for the Great Lakes, designing green infrastructure with the Trust for Public Land in Oakland, creating a community art installation with local chefs, farmers and artists in Madison, and redesigning the lobster trap with designers, artists, engineers and scientists in Portland, Maine.
 (We made a nifty video recap you can check out here.)

 I’m a Maine native, SF expat and global citizen, but Chicago is home.
 I'm a graduate of Brown University and received a Master of Science in Integrated Marketing Communications and Digital Media Management from Medill/Kellogg.
 In middle school I won the principal’s award for Pleasant Manners.
 (I know it’s rude to brag, but I just thought you should know.)